toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

                   [0,0,0,0,8,0,0,7,9]]

 Variables can be assigned with the function `Assign <pytb2-CFN-Assign_>`_.
-The variable and its value can be specified as integers indexes or as strings.
+The variable and its value can be specified as integer indexes or as strings.

 .. _pytb2-CFN-Assign: ../ref/ref_python.html#pytoulbar2.CFN.Assign